The Macroeconomic Goals That Clash

 It's 2023, and the UK economy is finally bouncing back after the pandemic years.
 More people are getting jobs (yay!), unemployment is falling, and everyone's spending their hard-earnt cash.
 Shops are busy, restaurants are booked solid, and Taylor Swift concert tickets sell out in nanoseconds.

-But wait a second – All this spending pushes prices up, and before you know it, that £3.50 meal deal is now £5.25.
+But wait a second - All this spending pushes prices up, and before you know it, that £3.50 meal deal is now £5.25.
 Your parents start complaining about "the cost of living these days" even more than usual.
+Life in general becomes more difficult.

 This classic trade-off happens because when nearly everyone has a job (low unemployment), businesses struggle to find workers.
 They have to offer higher wages to attract staff, which leads to higher costs, which leads to... you guessed it... higher prices for your Greggs sausage roll.